 One of the goals of the Law Library is to manage a collection that is dynamic and useful to the Law School community.
 Librarians recognize that one way to effectuate that goal is to remove marginal titles from the collection.
-The withdrawal of unwanted items and the storage of infrequently used items will increase ease of access and improve the efficiency of retrieving materials.
+The withdrawal of unwanted and unused items will increase ease of access and improve the efficiency of retrieving materials.

 It is the policy of the Law Library to withdraw materials in accordance with the principles of the Collection Development Policy.
 Books that no longer serve the needs of the students and faculty will be removed from the collection with the following criteria in mind:

 - Importance of the material to the collection.
 The collection development goals of the Law Library (curriculum support and support for faculty and student research) should guide deselection.
 The collection development levels assigned to the various legal subjects should be used to make an informed decision and to weigh the importance of each category of material to the mission of the Law School and the Law Library.
 Previous editions should be considered for retention only in subjects that are collected at the Research Level and above.
 For subjects collected below that level, only current editions should be retained in the collection.